-МСМ ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
-(Answer Yes or No and explain) 1 Flyers and Brochures number of materials developed and/or posted 240 stormwater quality brochures, 240 pet waste brochures materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+мсм ВМР Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
+(Answer Yes or No and explain) 1 Flyers and Brochures number of materials developed and/or maintained on website 240 stormwater quality brochures, 240 pet waste brochures materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.

-T 1 Education of Children number of materials developed 120 stormwater coloring books coloring books No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-1 Education of Construction Site Personnel number of educational materials or guidance documents developed 1 guidance document/ 240 stormwater quality brochures/ stormwater website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-1 Public Service Announce- ments number of different PSAs being posted on the City's stormwater website 4 PSAs on stormwater quality website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-1 SWMP Posting quality website SWMP made available on stormwater quality website location No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
-Hotline number of phone calls received regarding stormwater quality issues 0 Yes, receiving and responding to phone calls concerning illicit discharges allows the permittee to make appropriate corrections to the storm sewer system.
+1 Education of Children number of materials developed 120 stormwater coloring books coloring books No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 Education of Construction Site Personnel number of educational materials or guidance documents developed and/or maintained on website 1 guidance document/ 240 stormwater quality brochures/ stormwater website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 Public Service Announce- ments 4 PSAs on stormwater quality website materials No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 SWMP Posting stormwater quality website with SWMP posted SWMP made available on stormwater quality website location No, while the BMP does not result in a direct reduction in pollution, public education is expected to indirectly reduce pollutants by increasing awareness about stormwater quality issues.
+1 number of phone calls received regarding stormwater quality issues 2 Yes, receiving and responding to phone calls concerning illicit discharges allows the permittee to make appropriate corrections to the storm sewel system.

 2 MS4 Outfall Inspections percentage of outfalls inspected approximately 20% of the total outfalls were inspected percentage Yes, locating and eliminating illicit discharges represents a direct reduction in pollutants.
 2 Regulatory Mechanisms number of enforcement actions 0 enforcement actions Yes, implementation of local illicit discharge regulatory mechanisms represents a direct reduction in pollutants.
-3 Construction Site Plan Review number of permits issued 16 permits Yes, reviewing construction plans the result in the disturbance of greater than or equal to one acre, or are part of a common plan of development or sale ensures that appropriate structural controls are being used to reduce pollution.
-3 Construction Site Inspection/ Enforcement number of inspections 63 inspections Yes, inspecting construction sites ensures that appropriate controls are in place and functioning properly to reduce pollution.
-3 Regulatory Mechanisms number of enforcement actions (49) 48-hour notice actions Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.
+3 Construction Site Plan Review number of permits issued 17 permits Yes, reviewing construction plans the result in the disturbance of greater than or equal to one acre, or are part of a common plan of development or sale ensures that appropriate structural controls are being used to reduce pollution.
+3 Construction Site Inspection/ Enforcement number of inspections 67 Yes, inspecting construction sites ensures that appropriate controls are in place and functioning properly to reduce pollution.
+3 Regulatory Mechanisms number of enforcement actions (24) 48-hour notice actions Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.
 4 Development Project Plan Review number of plans reviewed 0 Yes, reviewing construction plans ensures that appropriate post construction controls are being used to reduce pollution.
-4 Regulatory Mechanisms number of enforcement actions 0 actions Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.
-5 estimated volume of litter/garbage collected 43,190 Yes, conducting litter/garbage collection reduces the amount of floatables and other stormwater pollutants.
+4 Mechanisms number of enforcement actions 0 actions Yes, implementation of local regulatory mechanisms represents a direct reduction in pollutants.
+5 estimated volume of litter/garbage collected 51,220 · Yes, conducting litter/garbage collection reduces the amount of floatables and other stormwater pollutants.